 Setting up your items and inventory is a key step to ensuring the success of your store.
-This is a collection of all the products available in your store(s) and where you record essential product information such as product names, pricing, supply costs, variations, and inventory.
+Inventory is a collection of products available in your store and where you record essential product information like product names, pricing, supply costs, variations, and inventory.
 A well-set-up inventory makes for an efficient sales process, accurate reporting, and better inventory management.

 Understanding item types